 | Total | 2.23s | 1.53s |

-Looking at the response headers told the whole story:
+The response headers told the whole story:

 Server: cloudflare